panel-extensions/panel-graphic-walker/README.md

 ```

 This setup allows your application to manage larger datasets efficiently by leveraging server resources for data processing.

+Please note that if running on Pyodide the computations will take place on the client even if `computation="server"`.

 ### App Demo